Aztec clothing

-Aztec clothing is the fiber of clothing that was worn by the Aztecs people during their time that varied based on aspects such as social standing and gender.
-The garments worn by Aztec peoples were also worn by other pre-Columbian peoples of central Mexico who shared similar cultural characteristics.
-The strict sumptuary laws present in an Aztec society dictated the type of fiber and ornamentation present in clothing, as well as how that clothing was worn based on class.
+Aztec clothing was worn by the Aztec people and varied according to aspects such as social standing and gender.
+The garments worn by Aztecs were also worn by other pre-Columbian peoples of central Mexico who shared similar cultural characteristics.
+The strict sumptuary laws in Aztec society dictated the type of fiber, ornamentation, and manner of wear of Aztec clothing.
 Clothing and cloth were immensely significant in the culture.

 Importance of cloth

 Cloth and clothing were of utmost importance to the Aztec people during the height of the empire.
 This importance is seen when noting the processes of making the garments and how these fibers were a key part of the social structure of the Aztecs.
 These assets were paramount in the culture as they served as both an essential market good and a significant tribute item.
 As discussed by scholar Ross Hassig, the Codex Mendoza denotes that cloth and clothing were represented as cargas in the tribute system.
 The cloth given as tribute or used in tribute ceremonies is estimated to be around 250,000 pieces of these fibers during the entirety of the Aztec Empire.
 Cloth and clothing ranging from fancy to plain was the most widely distributed item for a tribute during the time of the Spanish conquest, however, almost none of these textiles from before the conquest still survive to this day.
 Much of the art produced in the Aztec Empire before the Spanish invasion had ceased to be produced, except for the clothing.

 Scholars were able to identify key elements of clothing due to their elaborate depiction in manuscripts that were made with a pictographic system.
 Cloth and clothing were crucial to people of all social statuses within the empire, people of varying social standings, ranging from the commoners to the nobles would have both this abundance of clothing for negotiating their status and social standing within the empire.
 Not only were the fibers used to negotiate social standing but it was also exchanged to mark significant events in one's life, such as marriage, births, or even death.
 These fibers were used to mark such events because of the extent of the contribution of labor that was needed in order to construct these pieces.

 Different types of fibers held different levels of prestige among the social groups of the Aztec people.
 Cloth and its many distinct implications give way to its notability within Aztec society in relation to facets such as both gender and ethnic identity, as well as a ritualistic and social function.
 The significance of the weaving process of making clothing is also seen in the motifs and iconography made that is present in other art produced.
 One primary example is seen in the incorporation of the weaving tool in the custom of specific deities.